Acer Chromebook 14 for Work

 The Chromebook 14 for Work’s most distinctive feature was its Corning Vibrant Gorilla Glass lid, which served a dual purpose: it provided scratch resistance and durability while allowing companies to print custom logos or branding directly beneath the glass surface.
 This made the device particularly attractive for enterprise deployments where brand consistency matters.
 The glass construction felt premium and sturdy, though as multiple reviewers noted, it was a significant fingerprint magnet that required frequent cleaning.

 Build quality throughout the device impressed reviewers.
 NotebookCheck’s testing found solid construction with good hinges and minimal flex, while Computerworld emphasized that the device was built to survive “48-inch drops, 132 pounds of downward force, and exposure to temperature extremes, rain, sand, and dust.”
 The spill-resistant keyboard included drainage holes to protect internal components from liquid accidents, a practical feature for busy office environments.
+Although no built-in Ethernet was included, users could connect a USB Ethernet adapter through the USB-A port for wired networking.

 Performance varied significantly across configurations.
 The base Celeron 3855U models handled everyday web browsing and productivity tasks adequately, while the Core i5-6200U variants delivered genuinely snappy performance.
 Computerworld reported boot times of around 6 seconds and noted the system remained responsive even with 25 browser windows open.
 NotebookCheck’s testing revealed excellent thermal management, with temperatures staying below 30 degrees Celsius even under load, and fan noise maxing out at a quiet 34 dB.
 The 45Wh battery delivered approximately 9-10 hours of real-world usage, meeting Acer’s claims.